 It's a good idea for applicants to contact universities before they apply, to check what support is available and that it meets their needs - they can arrange to talk to the disability and/or mental health adviser.
-They will also be able to arrange any support needed to attend interviews and open days.
+They will also be able to arrange any support needed to attend interviews and open days, and arrange to visit in person if required.

-You can find more information at www.ucas.com/ undergraduate/applying-university/individual-needs/ disabled-students
+You can find more information at www.ucas.com/disabled-students